Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Clumps

 We analyzed clump properties following the methods described in M17.
 The clump mass, $M_c$, is the total baryonic mass (stars and gas) within the clump volume.
 The clump radius, $R_c$, is defined as the radius of a sphere with the same volume as the clump.
 The shape of this volume is characterized by its inertia tensor.
 We define the shape parameter as $S_c=I_3/I_1$, where $I_1$ and $I_3$ are the largest and the smallest eigenvalues of the tensor.
 A perfect sphere yields $Sc=1$ and a flattened oblate clump has $Sc\simeq0.5$.

 Clumps are tracked through time in the simulations using their stellar particles.
-While tracking the clump throughout its lifetime, we use the same definition of clump time, t, as used in M17.
+While tracking the clump throughout its lifetime, we use the same definition of clump time, $t$, as used in M17.
 This is the time since the clump formation.
 When a given clump is identified for the first time, we compute $t$ as the stellar age of the clump if this is lower than the time since the previous snapshot.
 Otherwise, we set $t=0$.
 If a clump is identified at later snapshots, we increase $t$ by the corresponding time interval. $t_{\rm c, max}$ is the clump time at the last snapshot of the clump.
 We refer to M17 for further details.
-We only follow in-situ clumps that formed via VDI in the central galaxies.
-Ex-situ clumps, that joined the disc through mergers, are excluded based on their dark matter content and the birth place of their stellar particles.
+We only follow in-situ clumps that formed within the central galaxies.
+Ex-situ clumps are small galaxies that joined the disc through mergers.
+They are excluded based on their dark matter content or the birth place of their stellar particles.

 \Fig{clumpsP} shows the mass-radius plane of clumps, as in Figure 6 from M17, for VELA-3 and VELA-6 in-situ clumps.
 The maps are coloured by the shape parameter, $S_c$ and the clump age, $t$, normalized by the disc dynamical time, $t_d$.
 At low clump masses, the distribution of clumps is similar in both cases.
 This regime is dominated by clumps with $t_{\rm c, max}=0$, defined as zero-lifetime clumps (ZLC) in M17.
 They are mostly transient features in the density field.
 At higher masses, $M_c>10^7 \ \Msun$, the clumps in VELA-6 have lower baryonic densities in general, as a result of a stronger feedback.